The 1950’s Fabulous Foursome!

 "As a footnote, I have to say that, for me, the most marvelous thing about being part of the group was in the early amateur days when,

 alone in someone’s living room or basement, we put together an arrangement for a new song.
 Typically, one of us would suggest

 something, perhaps "I Ran All the Way Home" by the Mills Brothers.
 Then Dave would simply start to sing the melody and Bill, Ted and I

 would search out our parts and, generally, within 10 to 15 minutes, we had something really listenable.
 There were no microphones and

-no instruments, just our voices, and the blend was smooth and the sound was beautiful, to my ears anyway, and I remember wishing that
+no instruments, just our voices, and the blend was smooth and the sound was beautiful, to my ears anyway, and I remember wishing the

-the song and the evening could just on forever".
+song and the evening could just go on forever".